 Not by default.
 We didn’t want to add extra bloat to the CRM by generating new WordPress users with every addition of a contact.
-You can optionally enable this automatic user generation in the settings page for Client Portal.
+You can optionally enable this automatic user generation in the Client Portal settings.

 You sure can.
-If you don’t invoice your clients / customers and don’t want to have the client portal active, you can disable it under ‘Extensions’ in Jetpack CRM settings.
+If you don’t invoice your clients / customers and don’t want to have the client portal active, you can disable it in CRM Settings > Extensions > Core Extensions.

 If your client forgets their password, you can generate them a new one from the WordPress Users panel, or the contact edit or view pages.